tylersul/cloudformation-templates/README.md

 # CloudFormation Templates for AWS Services

-## Templates demoing different AWS services and their capabilities
+Templates demoing different AWS services and their capabilities.